dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 Write **one sentence each** explaining:

 - What the Ethernet port is used for
+The Ethernet port is the metal rectangular connector on the bracket where an RJ-45 cable plugs in.
 - What the PCIe connector is used for
+The PCIe connector is the long gold edge at the bottom of the NIC that fits into the motherboard slot.
 - Why the NIC needs a main chip
+The main controller chip is the largest black IC (integrated circuit) on the green board—normally near the center.
 - Why the MAC address belongs to the NIC
+The MAC address belongs to the NIC because it is permanently assigned to that physical hardware interface for identification on a LAN.

 ### Reflection Prompt
 **“Why is a MAC address considered a physical address, and how does seeing a real NIC help you understand this?”**
 Write 2–3 sentences.
+A MAC address is considered a physical address because it is permanently tied to the hardware that sends and receives Ethernet frames.
+Seeing a real NIC makes it clear that addressing starts at the physical layer where actual components must be uniquely identified.
+This reinforces how network communication depends on hardware identity before any higher-level protocols can function.

 ---